 Federal Law to Protect The Privacy of The American Taxpayer

 The Taxpayer Browsing Protection Act of 1997 is a federal law that was passed in 1997.
-The Taxpayer Browsing Protection Act of 1997 was passed in response to reports from the United States General Accounting Office or GAO for short that identified thousands of cases in which employees of the Internal Revenue Service or IRS had accessed the confidential personal information of taxpayers in unauthorized manner during the mid 1990s.
+The Taxpayer Browsing Protection Act of 1997 was passed in response to reports from the United States General Accounting Office or GAO for short that identified thousands of cases in which employees of the Internal Revenue Service or IRS had accessed the confidential personal information of taxpayers in an unauthorized manner during the mid-1990s.
 As a result of these troubling findings, Congress passed the Taxpayer Browsing Protection Act of 1997 to provide American citizens with federal protections in the event that their taxpayer information was inappropriately accessed, as well as set forth the punishments that could be imposed in response to this inappropriate access.

 Why was the Taxpayer Browsing Protection Act of 1997 needed?

 A stated in a report that the GAO made to the U.S. Senate in March of 1999, “Between October 1, 1997, and November 30, 1998, the Office of the Chief Inspector identified 5,468 potential instances of unauthorized access (i.e., “leads”) and completed preliminary investigative work on 4,392 of those leads.
 Of those 4,392 leads, 338 were determined to warrant further investigation”.
 What’s more, the report also stated that “In October 1992, Internal Audit reported that the IRS had limited ability to prevent unauthorized accesses and detect such accesses once they had occurred.
 In September 1993, we reported that the IRS did not adequately monitor the activities of thousands of employees who were authorized to read and change taxpayer files”.